How to Clear Promotional Emails from Your Inbox Using InboxPilot

 • At least one connected email account (Gmail or Outlook) in InboxPilot.

-If you haven't connected your inbox yet, do that first under Connect in the sidebar.
+If you haven't connected your inbox yet, do that first via Connect account in the sidebar.
 Once your account is linked, you can create rules to clear promotional emails.

 Step 1: Open Email Actions